-Life insurance is a way of protecting or favouring one or more named individuals in the event of one's death.
-The tax treatment of the capital paid out varies depending upon the policy and is a means of avoiding inheritance tax.
+Life insurance protects or favors one or more people in the event of death.
+The tax treatment for paid-in capital varies depending on the contract and at times waivers inheritance tax

 What is life insurance?

 Life insurance is a contract by which the insurer or the bank undertakes to pay a capital sum to a named person in the event of the policyholder's death, or improve their quality of life during retirement.

 Life insurance is part of financial investments.
 In fact, there are many different life insurance investments.
 This investment has a clause which makes it possible to choose to whom to transmit the capital or the annuity in the case of death.

 Certain circumstances also make it possible to make withdrawals from this investment while benefiting from an exemption from income tax: dismissal, early retirement, invalidity, liquidation.
 These circumstances may concern savers, but also their spouse.

 Besides from these cases, the withdrawal of life insurance is subject to income tax.
 However, the amount of tax depends on the date of conclusion and the length of time the investment was held.